dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 mechanical_world.gravity = Vector3::y() * -9.81; // or Vector2 in 2D.
 ```

-Even though the gravity automatically affect all the dynamic bodies, it is possible to cancel the effect of the gravity
+Even though gravity automatically affects all the dynamic bodies, it is possible to cancel the effect of gravity
 on a specific body:

 * By disabling gravity for this body before it is constructed by calling the `.gravity_enabled(false)` setter.
 Example: